sharvit/angular-full-seed/README.md

 This project is an application skeleton for a typical [AngularJS] web app.
-You can use it to quickly bootstrap your [AngularJS] webapp projects and all environments for these projects.
+You can use it to quickly bootstrap your [AngularJS] webapp projects with full workflow environments for these projects.

 [angular-full-seed] contains a sample [AngularJS] application and is preconfigured to install the [AngularJS] framework and a bunch of development, testing and production tools for instant web development gratification.